GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### And programming computers was so fascinating.
-You create your own little universe, and then it does what you tell it to do.
+> ### When program developers are not territorial about their code and encourage others to look for bugs and potential improvements, progress speeds up dramatically.
 >
-> ~ *Vint Cerf*
+> ~ *Gerald Weinberg*

 ---
 ## 🏎 Quick Facts